dacarlin/bglb_machine_learning/README.md

-# Predicting effects of mutations on enzyme function, stability, and structure using a combination of molecular modeling and machine learning
+# Predicting effects of mutations on enzyme function, stability, and structure using molecular modeling and machine learning tools

 ## Molecular modeling protocols

 Each molecular modeling protocol is a self-contained directory containing all the required scripts to run the protocol.
-Currently, most protocols have
+Currently, most (but not all) protocols have the following files:

 1. a `make_list.py` preprocessing script that creates the input files for parallelization
 1. a submit script `sub.sh` to submit the parallel runs to SLURM